amandamu0780/SQL_RFM_Ecommerce/README.md

 LIMIT 10;
 ```
 ## Customer Segmentation
-3. How can we segment our customer based in a RFM scores to identify different costumer groups
+3. How can we segment our customer based on RFM scores to identify different groups

 Calculating RFM scores
 ```sql